'I’m not going to spit my dummy out' - Manchester United midfielder McTominay won't 'cry' over Keane criticism | Goal.com

 What has been said?

-When Keane's jibe was put to him after the 2-1 win at Wolves, Scotland international midfielder McTominay told BT Sport: "What did he say?
+When Keane's jibe was put to him after the 2-1 win at Wolves, Scotland international midfielder McTominay told reporters: "What did he say?

 "I didn’t see it, but it doesn’t matter.
 People talk.
 Everyone is entitled to an opinion and you have to respect that, but I’m not going to spit my dummy out and cry over something Roy Keane says.